nikooo777/BattleBit-Community-Server-API/README.md

 - `!kick <target> <optional reason>` kicks a player from the server.
 - `!slay <target>` kills a player.
 - `!ban <target> <length in minutes> <optional reason>` bans a player from the server.
+- `!gag <target> <length in minutes> <optional reason>` gags a player from the server.
+- `!saveloc` saves the current location of the player.
+- `!tele <target>` teleports the player to the saved location.
+- `!restrict <weapon>` restricts a weapon from being used by the player.
+- `!rcon <command>` executes a rcon command on the server. (must be wrapped in quotes if it contains spaces)

 An additional feature is that all chat messages are logged to a file named `chat_date-here.log` in the same directory as the binary.
 Additionally all chat messages are logged to a mysql database ~~if configured~~.

 ### Targeting